my-network/ipvpn/README.md

 * [IPFS](https://ipfs.io/).
 It's used as:
   - Node discovery (using their DHT).
   - Fallback connector (when it's impossible to connect nodes directly).
-  - STUN-replacement (a helper tools to pass-trough a NAT).
+  - STUN-replacement (tools to pass-trough a NAT).
 * [WireGuard](https://www.wireguard.com/).
 It's used as the VPN implementation.
-When OS doesn't support WireGuard we detect it and use an userspace implementation.
+If OS doesn't support WireGuard then we detect it and use an userspace implementation.

 # NAT traversal